 Structured Markup:

-Although structured data is regarded as technical SEO, I’ve included it here because improving it improves the on-page experience for users.
+Although structured data is regarded as technical SEO, I’ve included it here because improving it improves users’ on-page experience.

 Site Architecture Elements:

-The components that make up your website and site pages are referred to as site architecture elements.
-Google and other search engines can readily crawl your website’s pages and information if it is designed in a certain way.
+The components that make up your website and site pages are site architecture elements.
+If your website is designed well, Google and other search engines can readily crawl its pages and information.

 Page URLs: